58 Dog Breeds That Start With P

 The Portuguese Pointer has been around for over a thousand years and has a stocky physique and tapered tail.

-It does not shed very much and does not require much maintenance, so it is safe for both children and dogs.
+It does not shed very much or require much maintenance, so it is safe for children and dogs.
 It is devoted and protective, and it makes an excellent guard dog.

 14. Portuguese Water Dog